Search Results for

 Central Package Management

-In .NET, Central Package Management (CPM) allows management of versions of NuGet packages for multiple .csproj from a central Directory.Packages.props file and an MSBuild property.
+In .NET, Central Package Management (CPM) allows management of NuGet package versions for multiple .csproj from a central Directory.Packages.props file and an MSBuild property.

 To have Intent Architect automatically create and manage a Directory.Packages.props file for a solution, on the Visual Studio Solution Options stereotype, check the Manage Package Versions Centrally property.